Shusha Realni School: Establishment

 The efforts of the local population led to the foundation of the school in Shusha on September 20, 1881.
 After the first years of the school's opening, 159 pupils were enrolled in the school, consisting of preparatory classes and three main classes, 58 of the students were Azerbaijani, 91 were Armenian, whilst the other 10 were students from other nationalities.
 In 1886, 7,500 manats were spent on the school.

 19th and 20th centuries

-In 1890, a representative of the Caucasian Ministry of education brought Ziaaddovla Anishirəvan, Mirza Qajar, and anthropologist Shantr.
+In 1890, a representative of the Caucasian Ministry of education brought Ziadovla Anishiravan, Mirza Qajar, and anthropologist Shantr.
 This arrival piqued the interest of the students, which lowered the percentage of absence at the school to 7.64%.
 In 1890, contrary to the Tbilisi schools, German was not forced upon the students, but the choice to learn it was made available.

-Mirza Salah bey Zohrabbeyov, Yusif bey Malikhaqnazarov, Hashim bey Vazirov, were part of the well-known educators of the time, who taught in the School.
-The two famous Azerbaijani writers Abdurrahim bey Hagverdiyev and Yusif Vazir Chamanzaminli were amongst the students who enrolled at the Shusha Realni School.

 Current status

 The state of the school has steadily deteriorated following the capture of Shusha by Armenian forces in 1992.
 It currently lies in a ruined state.